AstroTechies/astroneermodding/docs/standards/metadatav2.rst

   -  ``persistent_actors``: A standard JSON array of asset paths to actors to bake into the level.
 This field is represented as an array, and is OPTIONAL, defaulting to ``[]``.

+  -  ``persistent_actor_maps``: A standard JSON array of paths to additional maps (levels) to be used globally when performing ``persistent_actors`` integration.
+     Assets in this field MAY be represented with their package names (e.g. in the format of `/Game/U32_Expansion/U32_Expansion`), but SHOULD be represented instead with their raw paths (e.g. in the format of `Astro/Content/U32_Expansion/U32_Expansion.umap`) to ensure backwards compatibility.
+     This field applies globally, so it will affect all mods that make use of the ``persistent_actors`` field.
+As such, it should be applied with caution.
+     This field is represented as an array, and is OPTIONAL, defaulting to ``[]``.

   -  ``mission_trailheads``: A standard JSON array of asset paths to mission trailheads (such as those found in the ``/Game/Missions`` folder) to bake into the level.
 This field is represented as an array, and is OPTIONAL, defaulting to ``[]``.